-- 1) Requires an account manager, commencing no later than two business days after receiving a device protection request from a survivor do one of the following: - a) Terminate or disable a connected device or account access to a perpetrator, as identified in the request. - b) If the account manager is unable to terminate access, they must provide the survivor with a method to reset the device to factory settings or to a similar state that removes all account access, as specified. - 1) Provides that in the case of a survivor seeking to deny a perpetrator device or account access, the survivor shall submit to the account manager a device protection request that includes specified information. - 2) Requires an account manager to offer a survivor the ability to submit a device protection request through secure remote means that are easily navigable.
-Except as specified, an account manager shall not require a specific form of documentation to submit a device protection request. - 3) Requires an account manager to make information about the options and process publicly available on the internet website and mobile application, if applicable, of the account manager. - 4) Prohibits an account manager from notifying the perpetrator of the access termination and from disclosing any data, credential, or account changes related to the survivor. - 5) Prohibits an account manager from conditioning a device protection request upon specified conditions, including payment or any other limitations or requirements not specifically listed. - 6) Requires an account manager, as specified, to treat any information submitted by a survivor as confidential and to securely dispose of the information not later than 90 days after receiving it. - 7) Defines the relevant terms, including: - a) "Account manager" means a person or entity that provides an individual an internet-based or app-based user account, or a third party that manages those user accounts on behalf of that person or entity, that has authority to make decisions regarding user access to those user accounts.
+- 1) Requires an account manager, commencing no later than two business days after receiving a device protection request from a survivor do one of the following: - a) Terminate or disable a connected device or account access to a perpetrator, as identified in the request. - b) Inform the survivor, in a clear and conspicuous manner, of any methods to reset the device to factory settings or to a similar state that removes all account access, as specified. - 2) Provides that in the case of a survivor seeking to deny a perpetrator device or account access, the survivor shall submit to the account manager a device protection request that includes specified information. - 3) Requires an account manager to offer a survivor the ability to submit a device protection request through secure remote means that are easily navigable.
+Except as specified, an account manager shall not require a specific form of documentation to submit a device protection request. - 4) Requires an account manager to make information about the options and process publicly available on the internet website and mobile application, if applicable, of the account manager. - 5) Prohibits an account manager from notifying the perpetrator of the access termination and from disclosing any data, credential, or account changes related to the survivor. - 6) Prohibits an account manager from conditioning a device protection request upon specified conditions, including payment or any other limitations or requirements not specifically listed. - 7) Requires an account manager, as specified, to treat any information submitted by a survivor as confidential and to securely dispose of the information not later than 90 days after receiving it. - 8) Defines the relevant terms, including: - a) "Account manager" means a person or entity that provides an individual an internet-based or app-based user account, or a third party that manages those user accounts on behalf of that person or entity, that has authority to make decisions regarding user access to those user accounts.

 - b) "Connected device" means any device, or other physical object that is capable of connecting to the internet, directly or indirectly, and that is assigned an internet protocol address or Bluetooth address or enables a person to remotely obtain data from or send commands to a connected device or account, which may be accomplished through a software application that is designed to be operated on a mobile device, computer, or other technology.

-- c) "Connected device" does not include peripheral or component devises that are dependent on a primary connected device for internet connectivity.
+- c) "Connected device" does not include either of the following:

+- i) Peripheral or component devises that are dependent on a primary connected device for internet connectivity.

+- ii) A connected device that is more than 10 years old or is no longer supported by the account manager.

 - d) "Covered act" means primarily conduct that constitutes any of the following:

 - i) False imprisonment.

 - ii) Human Trafficking.

 - iii) Sexual assault.

 - iv) Abandonment and neglect of children.

 - v) Spousal abuse or domestic violence.

 - vi) Child abduction.

 - vii)Bigamy

 - viii) Incest.

 - ix) Crimes against nature.

 - x) A sex offense.

 - e) "Perpetrator" means an individual who has committed or allegedly committed a covered act against a survivor or an individual under the care of a survivor.

 - f) "Survivor" means an individual who has had a covered act committed, or allegedly committed, against the individual, or who cares for another individual against whom a covered act has been committed or allegedly committed, provided that the individual providing care did not commit or allegedly commit the covered act.

 - g) "User account or account" means an account or other means by which a person enrolls in or obtains access to a connected device or online service.